CLIENT

 Validation & Iteration

-through task scenarios involving asset updates, location changes, configuration reviews, and operational edge cases.
+Reviewed the flows through task scenarios involving asset updates, location changes, configuration reviews, and operational edge cases.

 Impact